bondms/bondms.github.io/_posts/2018-03-18-bash-script-template.md

 #### Avoid use of relative paths

-Paths relative to the CWD can be avoided by always referring to paths relative to the absolute location of the script, e.g.
+Avoid referring to paths relative to the CWD by instead prefixing them with the absolute path to the location of the script, e.g.

 ```
 #!/bin/bash